johncswanson/Egit-Installation/README.md

 **5.1** Once your project has either been created, imported or cloned, you should now see it in the Git Perspective of z/OS Explorer. ![Git Project](docs/source/images/Windows-Egit-Installation-Screenshots/5.1-GitProject.png)

 **5.2** Expand the Git Project by clicking the arrow to the left of the project.
 Then from the drop down, expand the **Branches** section, then expand both the **Local** and **Remote**.
 This section shows you the different branches of your git repository.
-A branch is an independent line of development, meaning you can make a branch off of the main line (your production source code) and work in that branch witout effecting the main branch.
+A branch is an independent line of development, meaning you can make a branch off of the main line (your production source code) and work in that branch without effecting the main branch.
 This is how git handles parallel development.Each developer can work in their own branch without having to worry about what another developer is doing.
-Then when you development branch is finished it can be incorperated back into the main branch. _Note: In git the main branch is commonly named **master**._ The branches under the **Local** section are the branches that are available on your local machine.
+Then when you development branch is finished it can be incorporated back into the main branch. _Note: In git the main branch is commonly named **master**._ The branches under the **Local** section are the branches that are available on your local machine.
 The branches under the **Remote** section are the branches that are available on the remote git server (in our case this is GitHub).
 ![Expand Branches](docs/source/images/Windows-Egit-Installation-Screenshots/5.2-ExpandBranches.png)

 **5.3** Please note, in the **Local** section, the **master** branch has a check mark on it.
 This means that the **master** branch is currently checked-out, meaning when we look at the source code we are looking at the source code in the **master** branch.